 Approval with Bad Credit

-There is no minimum credit score required to be approved for the Reflex card, and for many applicants you may be approved without having to pay a security deposit.
+There is no minimum credit required to be approved for the Reflex card, and for many applicants you may be approved without having to pay a security deposit.
 That makes it appealing for someone who wants to work on building their credit, but doesn’t necessarily have the cash set aside for a secured card.

 Potential Credit Limit Increase After Six Months

 For borrowers who make on-time payments for six months, there is automatic eligibility for a credit limit increase.
 That initial credit limit increase could bring your total credit limit up to $1000 after six months.

 When you use the Reflex card, there are opportunities to build or boost your credit, which is one of the primary benefits of this card.

 For example, Continental Finance, which is the issuing card company, reports all payments you make on your card to the three major credit bureaus which are Experian, Equifax and TransUnion.